aajanki/yle-dl/README.md

 * Python 2.7 or 3.5+
 * pip
 * pycryptodome
-* wget
 * ffmpeg
 * setuptools (when installing from the sources)

-Optionally for certain types of streams:
+Optionally for few rare streams:

-* PHP interpreter with bcmath, curl, openssl and SimpleXML extensions: live TV and certain news broadcasts
+* PHP interpreter with bcmath, curl, openssl and SimpleXML extensions: some news broadcasts
-* rtmpdump: Areena audio streams.
+* rtmpdump: some Elävä Arkisto streams.
 Version 2.4 or newer, preferably the latest development version from the [project homepage](https://rtmpdump.mplayerhq.hu/)
+* wget

 Enable the PHP extensions by appending the following lines with the correct paths in the [php.ini]: